 LED LED Indication Description RUN RUN LED is on.
 Generator set is running.
 Remote start and stop commands are ignored.
 OFF OFF LED lights for 2 seconds, then flashes every 2 seconds.
-Generator set and controller are off.
-Remote start/stop commands have no fect.
-The exercise cycle will not run.
-In Auto mode, OFF L flashes quickly to india a fault shutdown.
+In Auto mode, OFF LED flashes quickly to indicate a fault shutdown.
 Attention required.
 Identify and correct the fault condition before resetting the controller.
 AUTO AUTO LED is on.
 Automatic (standby) mode.
 Generator set will respond to engine start and stop commands from the controller (for example, exercise start and stop commands) or an ATS.
 Time delays operate as described in Section 2.3.